OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 * File access is not deactivated in the WebView (see OMTG-ENV-006)
 * The function addJavascriptInterface() is used (see OMTG-ENV-008)

-As a summary reflected XSS is no concern for a mobile App, but stored XSS or injected JavaScript through MITM can become a dangerous vulnerability if the WebView in use is configured insecurely.
+As a summary, a reflected Cross-Site Scripting is no concern for a mobile App, but a stored Cross-Site Scripting or injected JavaScript through MITM can become a dangerous vulnerability if the WebView in used is configured insecurely.

 ##### Cross-Site Request Forgery (CSRF)